- Guaranteed for 2 full months

-Another pair of images (below), shows this effect even more dramatically.
-The first image is not just wide-angle, but an aerial shot as well, taken from a small airplane over the Okavango Delta in Botswana.
-From this vantage point all of the individual elements of the landscape become incredibly small, and your eyes pay more attention to their arrangement than their individual shapes.
-In the second image, also from the Okavango area, but this time on the ground, a telephoto lens is used to draw attention to the beautiful curves of a single Acacia tree.
+Another pair of images (below) shows this effect even more dramatically.
+The first image is not just a wide-angle image, but an aerial shot as well, taken from a small airplane over the Okavango Delta in Botswana.
+From this vantage point, all of the individual elements of the landscape become incredibly small and your eyes pay more attention to their arrangement than their individual shapes.
+In the second image, also from the Okavango area but this time on the ground, a telephoto lens is used to draw attention to the beautiful curves of a single Acacia tree.

-In the first of this pair above, notice how the wide angle lens exaggerates the size of the flowers in the foreground at the expense of the mountains in the background.
+In the left image above, notice how the wide-angle lens exaggerates the size of the flowers in the foreground at the expense of the mountains in the background.
 The mountains are so tall that they’re shrouded in clouds, but the lens keeps them from looking quite as grand.
-But pull out a telephoto lens and you can zoom straight in on the mountain, showing off the contrast between the rugged outline of the peak and the soft wispy form of the cloud.

 Have a hard time remembering all these details?
 Here’s an easy way to summarize it with a simple idea: